Birkenstock eyes pricing IPO at top of range -sources

 This helps explain why Birkenstock is not inclined to raise its IPO price range despite the strong initial investor demand.

 It is already seeking a valuation that is frothier than some bigger shoe brands.
-It would be worth about 27 times trailing 12-month earnings before interest, taxes, deprecation and amortization at the top of its range, when Nike Inc NKE.N trades at 21 times.
+It would be worth about 27 times trailing 12-month earnings before interest, taxes, depreciation and amortization at the top of its range, when Nike NKE.N trades at 21 times.

 Birkenstock was founded in 1774 in the German village of Langen-Bergheim by Johannes Birkenstock and his younger brother Johann Adam Birkenstock, who were both shoemakers.
 The Birkenstock family ran the business for six generations after its founding.